I grew up in Vancouver watching the Variety Club Telethon, back in the days when it was live for 22 hours straight from the Queen Elizabeth Theatre.

 The guest that Strombo had on, was Evan Sneider.
 An actor, who has Down syndrome… but that is a misnomer, because Evan is one of the most upbeat people I’ve seen in a long time.

-I wish I could find something else on Evan, but I must steal from Strombo’s website for Evan’s Bio:
+I wish I could find something else on Evan, but I must borrow from Strombo’s website for Evan’s Bio:

 Every once in a while, an actor delivers a breakthrough performance that just blows you away.
 Jodie Foster did it in ‘Taxi Driver.’
 Edward Norton did it in ‘Primal Fear.’
 Here’s another name to add to the list.
 Evan Sneider.
 Only, Evan isn’t just breaking through – he’s breaking down barriers.